 “These children most likely have also not received any of the other basic health services,” Dr Jean-Marie Okwo-Bele, director of immunization, vaccines, and biologicals at WHO, said in a statement.
 “If we are to raise the bar on global immunization coverage, health services must reach the unreached.
 Every contact with the health system must be seen as an opportunity to immunize.”

 Vaccines have saved billions of lives since they made their debut back in the late 18th century.
-Largely because of global inoculation programs, the lives of 122 million children have been saved since 1990 alone.
+Partly because of global inoculation programs, the lives of 122 million children have been saved since 1990 alone.

 Still, as this WHO report demonstrates, there’s a lot more work to be done.
 Eight countries even had a vaccination coverage rate of below 50 percent: Central African Republic, Chad, Equatorial Guinea, Nigeria, Somalia, South Sudan, Syrian Arab Republic, and Ukraine.